Cindy Aurum: Concept and creation

 Her skin color was lightened in the final game, while her shorts were lengthened.

 Created for Final Fantasy XV, Cindy, called Cidney in the original Japanese release, is a female mechanic created and designed by Italian artist Roberto Ferrari.
 Ferrari, who completed her design in 2010 when the game was called Versus XIII under Tetsuya Nomura, drew three poses for the character before leaving the development team due to a disagreement.
 According to Ferrari he designed all aspects of the character, down to her makeup and accessories.
 Some aspects of her appearance where inspired by his wife, Franca.
 In his designs her skin color was much darker, meant to resemble that of musician Beyoncé, but in the final game it was changed to a paler tone.
 Cindy is meant to fill the same role as recurring character concept "Cid" in the series, a recurring character archetype that is often associated with machinery and mechanical knowledge, and is recognized as the first female iteration of such.

-Standing 165 cm tall, Cindy is a white blonde woman with short blonde messy hair that frames her face.
+Standing tall, Cindy is a white blonde woman with short blonde messy hair that frames her face.
 Her outfit consists of a yellow cropped jacket that exposes her midriff while partially unzipped to reveal a pink bra, blue daisy duke shorts, black leather stockings that go midway up her thighs, and white tall cowboy boots over them on her feet.
 Her accessories include a trucker hat with her car garage's logo on the front, black gloves, goggles around her neck, and an angled utility belt with a large pouch on each hip.
 When the project later became Final Fantasy XV under Hajime Tabata, Cindy's development was overseen by Yusaku Nakaaki.
 During an interview with Famitsu, when the interviewer commented about her cleavage, Tabata responded that the development team was "enthusiastic" regarding her, and early on her breasts were "shaking violently".